 Digital Object Identifier (DOI)

 Research reported was supported by NIEHS/NIH grant P42ES007380 for the years 2014-2020.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of NIH.

 Mattingly, Ashley Rose, "AN EDUCATIONAL PILOT INTERVENTION TO INCREASE ENVIRONMENTAL HEALTH LITERACY AMONG RURAL KENTUCKY YOUTH ATTENDING SUMMER CAMP" (2020).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 76.